-The above forms must be completed prior to the start of the practicum.
+The following forms must be completed prior to the start of the practicum.

-At the completion of the Field Practicum, two additional forms must be filled out.
-They are:

-- 3. Student's Evaluation of Field Experience - 4.
+- 1. IPHS Registration Form - 2.
+Field Practicum Learning Agreement - At the completion of the Field Practicum, two additional forms must be completed: - 3.
+Student's Evaluation of Field Experience - 4.
 Preceptor's Evaluation of Student Performance

-Capstone Experience
+PHI Capstone Experience